trexjacket/trexjacket/docs_src/tutorials/js_api.rst

 .. image:: media/tableau_doc.PNG

 Note that the properties and method names in the above image are also included in ``dir(tableau.extensions)``, and these methods can be called from within Python.
-For example, taking a look at ``dashboardContent``:
+For example, taking a look at ``dashboardContent`` returns:

 .. code-block:: python